Crossing the floor

 Members of parliament may be convinced not to cross the floor because they know:

-- their party provides support and financial security in return for loyalty
+- their party provides support and financial security in return for their loyalty

 - their party may impose a ban on crossing the floor